Wootric/slate/source/includes/_api_index.md

 All responses from the API (including errors) are in JSON.
 All code examples are in cURL.

+# Environments

+Currently, Wootric supports two main environments: the <strong> EU </strong> and <strong> US</strong>.

+All examples provided in this section are for the <strong> US environment only</strong>.
+If you want to run these examples on the EU environment, you need to replace the <strong> .com  </strong> domain with <strong> .eu</strong>.

+To determine if your account runs on the EU environment now, check if your account token begins with <strong> NPS-EU</strong>.

 # Authentication
 > To retrieve an access token using OAuth if you have one account on Wootric, use the following code: